elanmed/tree.nvim/README.md

 #### `<Plug>TreeYankBasename`

-Copy the basename name of the file under the cursor to the `b` register
+Copy the basename (minus the extension) of the file under the cursor to the `b` register

 - Can be used in conjuction with `<Plug>TreeCreate`